ashashlin/vibe-up/README.md

-# VIBEUP 🌍
+# VIBEUP 🎡

-**VIBEUP** is a full-stack web application that helps users discover live events around the world tailored to their vibe or mood.
+**VIBEUP** is a full-stack web application that helps users discover live events in the US tailored to their vibe or mood.
 Whether you're feeling adventurous, romantic, artsy, or introverted, VIBEUP filters and displays relevant events using real-time data from the Ticketmaster API.

 ---